hernanrazo/loan_predictor_demo/README.md

 This command prints out the total number of missing values for each column.

-To fill these values, use a frequency table to get most common value for that category. for example, a frequency table for getting data on self employed applicants that got approved or denied can be obtained by this command:
+To fill these values, use a frequency table to get most common value for that category. for example, a frequency table for getting data on self employed applicants that got approved or denied can be obtained by the following command:

 ```python
 print(df['Self_Employed'].value_counts())